 In order for a person to be found guilty of this offence, it must be proved beyond a reasonable doubt that:

-- They willfully committed an indecent act with the intent to insult or offend another person.
+- they wilfully committed an indecent act with the intent to insult or offend another person.

 Possible Defences for Indecent Acts

-Possible defences to a charge of indecent acts includeo:
+Possible defences to a charge of indecent acts include:

 - The act was not done in a public place;